Lyre, lyre, your mic’s on fire!

 It’s as if you’re buying a high-end mountain bike that does not come with a proper seat.

-I recently ran into that problem when I got my Microtech Gefell M 930 Ts.
+I ran into that problem when I got my Microtech Gefell M 930 Ts microphone.
 If you’ve read my review you know that I adore this nifty little thing.
 Because it’s a pretty sensitive microphone, a proper shock mount is no luxury item.
 It is a necessity.

 But there’s more to this story than my mini microphone.